bouncmpe/docs/content/phd/index.md

     * Service as a teaching assistant in one of the CMPE courses is satisfactory for the students who had started the PhD program before Fall 2017 (inclusive).

-*: A full-time professor is a faculty member with the title of Assistant Professor, Associate Professor or Professor.
+[^ref]: : A full-time professor is a faculty member with the title of Assistant Professor, Associate Professor or Professor.